I have the good fortune to be friends with a very good artist, George Sfougaras.

 The first idea was to have a row of LEDs that switched slowly in sequence, each time moving the shadows slightly.
 I looked around the web for a circuit I could adapt and found a Christmas tree light controller that sequentially switched a row of lights.
 It just needed slowing down to change once every few seconds.

-In the past, I have created my own printed circuit boards with etch-resistant pen and ferric chloride (probably banned now…), but it’s rather a lot of work.
+In the past, I have created my own printed circuit boards with etch-resistant pen and ferric chloride (still a popular, if messy, method), but it’s rather a lot of work.
 So I used veroboard (now generically called stripboard) – a paper/resin board with pre-drilled holes and strips of copper.
 You poke the component wires through and solder them to the strips. (see photo – about actual size.)

 The circuit uses some NAND gates as a cheap and cheerful timer, and a counter that switches between outputs whenever it gets a timing pulse.
 I bought the two ICs from my local Maplins store (yes, it’s “Maplin”, but I’ve always called it “Maplins”).
 However, I bought 20 small white LEDs on ebay for £2.19 including postage.
 Much as I like my local Maplins, and handy as it is, they sell the same LEDs at 74p each (£12.00 for 20, with “bulk discount”).
 This is not just a problem with LEDs.